 Cremated at Kensal Green Cemetery, where there is a plaque, but it seems there is some uncertainty about the location of the ashes.

 2014: Londonist led us to examine Logan Place W8 where Mercury had a house.
-The high wall around the gate labeled The Garden Lodge has been defaced by graffiti and stickers, all in commemoration of Mercury.
+The high wall around the gate labelled The Garden Lodge has been defaced by graffiti and stickers, all in commemoration of Mercury.

 2016: Londonist reported on the whereabouts of the 20-foot statue of Mercury that stood outside the Dominion Theatre in Tottenham Court Road for over 12 years.
 When the We Will Rock You show closed in 2014 the statue was removed to Roger Taylor’s garden, in the Guildford area.
 And The Sun have photos of its arrival.

 2020, 24 February: a street in Feltham was renamed Freddie Mercury Close.
 "Local authorities agreed to rename part of Hanworth Road — the address of the headquarters of the World Zoroastrian Organisation.
 Mercury was born a Zoroastrian and practised the ancient religion as a child."
 We checked Google Maps on the 25 and they already had it.
 Impressive.

 2024: Garden Lodge is for sale.
 It's hidden away at the centre of a nasty traffic one-way system.
 For the money they are asking we hope it's fully double-glazed.